Brand development that increases sales velocity, guaranteed.

 Nautical

 For some reason, nautical elements make things simultaneously chill and aspirational.
 Who doesn’t want to know what’s going on in the mind of the crusty sea captain or the neatly-appareled preppy sailor?
-Tommy Hilfiger is a brand that has largely cashed in on the cool factor surrounding simply sea-focused and elegant packaging design.
+Tommy Hilfiger is a brand that has largely cashed in on the cool factor surrounding simply sea-focused and elegant packaging design that wins on shelf.

 6. Clean Lines & Negative space